A Guide to PET-MAD-DOS: Model Inference and Fine-Tuning

 How Wei Bin @HowWeiBin

-This tutorial describes two ways in which one can use PET-MAD-DOS to predict the electronic density of states (DOS) of a structure:
+This tutorial describes two ways in which one can use PET-MAD-DOS to predict the electronic density of states of a structure:

 1. Treating PET-MAD-DOS as a universal model: using the upet package, we will obtain high quality DOS predictions out of the box for a structure of interest.